Zourafa: Name

-There appear to be various hypotheses about the origin of the first name.
-The earliest reference is to an Ottoman map of 1521 by the Ottoman Turkish explorer Piri Reis, which describes it as Zurafa Kaya (modern Turkish: Zürafa Kayalıkları, Giraffe Rocks) without being depicted, so its current name is alleged by some to be derived from this.
-On the contrary, the folklorist George Lekakis argues that it is a combination of the word "zoura" with the meaning of level and the word "fa" which has the meaning of light / manifest.
+The name of the rock is first attested in a 1521 map by the Turkish explorer Piri Reis in the form of Zurafa Kaya (modern Turkish: Zürafa Kayalıkları), which means 'Giraffe Rocks'.
 Variations of the same name are Sgorafa or Tzourafa.

 The name Ladoxera seems to derive from the presence of oily waters and the smell of oil.
 Its alternate name, Ladoxera "oil reef", was given to it by sailors who would often spot oil slicks around Zourafa.

 In a Flemish map of 1585 it is called Halonesus, while in Venetian in the 1690s it appears to be referred to as Holonisus.

 Geography

 Zourafa is located 6 nmi east of Skepasto, the northeastern tip of the island of Samothrace, and 22 nmi from Alexandroupoli.
 It has an estimated area of 9 m2 and measures 32 m in circumference (undated).
 Zourafa has been gradually reduced in size by erosion.
 It peaks out of a 30 m long underwater ledge, remnant of a volcanic island.
 Sailors are cautioned about navigating in the vicinity of Zourafa.

 Zourafa is part of Greece, and there is a lighthouse on the island.
 In 2011, it was reported in Greek press that Turkey had started questioning the issue of treaties over the islet, however it is unclear if this is official Turkish policy (see Aegean dispute).